toolbuilder/rollup-plugin-create-test-package-json/README.md

 Here's the context in which this plugin is suitable:

-* Your tests are ES modules that Rollup can process.
+* Your tests are ECMAScript modules that Rollup can process.
 * You want to reuse your unit tests as package tests, with your package as an external dependency.
 * You don't want to manually generate a `package.json` file for your test project.